zimmermannlowbrass/python-p4-building-post-patch-delete-api/README.md

 ### Sending Requests with HTTP Methods Other than `GET`

-We all know from experience that we can delete resources on the internet: emails, Instagram posts with unmade beds in the background, etc. Many of these can be performed from the browser, but we don't support them from our API. _Why is that?_

-Browsers are actually very flexible on this front- it's HTML that isn't.
+We all know from experience that we can delete resources on the internet: emails, Instagram posts with unmade beds in the background, etc. There are many different actions that can be carried out over the internet, and browsers are actually very flexible on this front- it's HTML that isn't.

 The W3C specifications for HTML say that it should only support `GET` and `POST`.
 This means that any requests sent to the API through the browser with unsupported methods will have these methods cast to `GET`...which will then be used to update and delete resources.
 (We don't want that!)

+Because of these limitations, we haven't explored too many HTTP methods with Flask up to this point.

 We can use Python scripts and applications with libraries like `requests` to test our `DELETE` resource, but it is often easier to just use Postman.